cloudfoundry/cf-mysql-release/docs/proxy.md

 ### A previously dead MariaDB node is resurrected ###

 The resurrected node will not receive connections.
 The proxy has already failed-over to a new node; all connections, new or existing, will go to that node instead.
+If the node now receiving connections fails, the resurrected node will be considered a candidate for connections if it is still healthy.

 ### Untested ###